tusharpoddar/INFO201-AH/introduction.md

   **Research Question 1**

-  Are people less likely to book an Airbnb if there is high crime activity in the location of the house?
+  Which crimes are most prevalent in counties in Seattle?

   **Research Question 2**

-  Is there less crime activity is locations with more Airbnb houses on the market?
+  Is there less crime activity in locations with more Airbnb houses on the market?

 ## The data sets
   **Data Set 1**